Willy-JL/willy-jl.github.io/_posts/2021-07-17-events-and-callbacks.md

 <br>

 ## The solution
-You can mitigate these issues byimplementing an event-callback system.
+You can mitigate these issues by implementing an event-callback system.
 You assign some callbacks to an event, and when you run that event it will run all associated callbacks.
 Let's have a look at how we could simplify our example:
 ```python
 from events import run_callbacks